*Updated 21st November November 2021

 You get to take a look at planet earth and choose your favorite spot!
 This has got to be one of the main reasons that eloping is the best!
 Do you want to get married at the top of a mountain in the Alps, in front of an ancient Irish castle, in the Sahara desert, or on a black sand beach in Iceland?
 You get to choose!

 I’ve found that 99.99% of couples that elope have serious wanderlust, they love exploring & seeing new places.
 This is why eloping is such a natural decision for them.
 Surely the most important day of their lives should include their passion for travel.

 So it’s up to you!
 Where will you elope to?
 If you want some inspiration, I think Northern Ireland is the best place to elope in the world, you can click HERE to see why.

-If you’re travelling across the world to elope in a beautiful place you definitely want to time your ceremony when the light is best.
-There’s a reason that people go to gorgeous view points at sunset, because it’s the optimum time to see that vista & the beauty of the surroundings will be amplified by the pretty light.
+If you’re traveling across the world to elope in a beautiful place you definitely want to time your ceremony when the light is best.
+There’s a reason that people go to gorgeous viewpoints at sunset because it’s the optimum time to see that vista & the beauty of the surroundings will be amplified by the pretty light.
 It will be like you’re saying your vows in an actual dream!

-This is one of my favourite elements of an elopement ceremony here in Northern Ireland.
-The act of hand-fasting is an ancient Irish tradition, where the couples hands are tied together as a symbol of their union.
+This is one of my favorite elements of an elopement ceremony here in Northern Ireland.
+The act of hand-fasting is an ancient Irish tradition, where the couple’s hands are tied together as a symbol of their union.
 It’s actually where the phrase “tying the knot” comes from.
 You don’t have to elope in Ireland to incorporate this in your elopement ceremony (though eloping in Ireland is a very good idea!).
-The celebrant ties the couples hands together usually with several ribbons or cords, each one symbolising something like passion or strength.
+The celebrant ties the couple’s hands together usually with several ribbons or cords, each one symbolizing something like passion or strength.